Zagreb Gay Travel Guide

 On Foot

-Zagreb is a compact city; you shouldn’t have problems walking around.
-More importantly, it’s also a better way to feel the town and take in the sights.
+Zagreb is a compact city, so walking around shouldn’t be a problem.
+More importantly, it’s also a better way to experience the town and see the sights.

 By Tram and Bus

-The city has an excellent public transport network with 15 tram lines.
-Full service is from 4 am to midnight; a night service is on four lines.
+The city has an excellent public transport network, with 15 tram lines.
+Full service is from 4 a.m. to midnight, and night service is on four lines.

 By Taxi